-In most cases, you should remove your contact lenses before applying prescription eye drops and wait for at least 15 minutes before putting them back in.
+In most cases, you should remove your contact lenses before applying prescription eye drops and wait for at least 15 minutes before putting them back in, or as your pharmacist when would be the best time to insert them.
 If you are using medicated eye drops for an eye injury or allergies, it's best not to wear contact lenses until you finish using the product.

 Over the counter eye drops